JAMSUPREME/tf-multi-account/README.md

 Generally, I'd recommend putting `/infrastructure` in its own repo.
 That way it can stand on its own as the general repo for CI/CD setup and any resources that are not application-specific.
 For the sake of prototyping, it will all be in one repo, but **2 distinct TF states**.

+Comparing this to the AWS blog, this setup combines the "Infrastructure" and "Deployment" OUs into one entity for simplicity.

+The blog doesn't explicitly recommending splitting by environment, but for simple clouds I don't think the elaborate breakdown is necessary.

 ## Benefits

 For this setup, I imagine the benefits to be: